 - meeting our legal obligations

-On some occasions, RPI processes your data with your consent.
+RPI will only process your data with your consent.

-RPI may process your data when we need to do this to fulfil a contract with you, such as to send your Curriculum Vitae to one of RPI’s clients or to a prospective employer for a specific job application.
+RPI may process your data when we need to do this to fulfil the needs of your contract of employment.

 The information we collect may include but is not limited to:

 Personal contact details such as name, job title, addresses, telephone numbers, personal and work email addresses, Skype or other web ID